What is Plant a Billion Trees?

 I want to help!
 How can I get involved?

 Thank you for caring about the world's forests!
-To help us reach our goal of planting and protecting One Billion Trees go here.
+To help us reach our goal of planting and protecting one billion trees, get started with your tree donation.
 Your support will help us plant trees and protect and restore forests in a location of your choosing, or you can choose to let us decide where the funds are most needed.

 What is Gift a Tree and how does it work?